realmagicgreen/magicgreen11ty/src/articles/2018-07-10-bali-wave-energy-park.md

 ---
-title: Bali wave energy park
+title: Bali Wave Energy Park
 subtitle: "Wello will build a 10 MW Wave Energy Park in Nusa Penida an island close to Bali."
 description: "Over 60% of the worlds electricity comes from fossil fuels.
 Wello Penguin floats on water capturing ocean kinetic energy.
 Electricity without emissions."
 date: 2018-07-10